10 Reasons to Take Up a Creative Hobby

 2 | They’re also beneficial for your mental health.

-Many people, including myself and loved ones in my life, turn to hobbies to cope with anxiety and depression.
+Many people, including myself and loved ones, turn to hobbies to cope with anxiety and depression.
 On top of relieving stress, hobbies can help improve your mood and help you relax.
 Creative hobbies are especially great for this because they encourage self-expression and, sometimes, self-reflection.

 3 | Overall, they’re just really good for your brain.